The government has decided to stop funding the Green Deal Finance Company (GDFC). The GDFC was set up to lend money to Green Deal providers.

 Your business can be authorised to operate as:

-- an assessor - this means you can visit Green Deal customers to assess their properties and make recommendations for improvements
+- a Green Deal assessor - this means you can visit Green Deal customers to assess their properties and make recommendations for improvements

-- an installer - this means you can install improvements for Green Deal customers
+- a Green Deal installer - this means you can install improvements for Green Deal customers

-- a provider - this means you can provide Green Deal customers with finance and arranging installation through an authorised installer
+- a Green Deal provider - this means you can provide Green Deal customers with finance and arranging installation through an authorised installer

-You don’t need to be authorised if you manufacture and sell energy-saving products, but your products must meet certain standards.
+You do not need to be authorised if you manufacture and sell energy-saving products, but your products must meet certain standards.

 Read the guidance for more information and to find out what improvements qualify for the Green Deal.